Sensor: Chemical sensor

 A chemical sensor is a self-contained analytical device that can provide information about the chemical composition of its environment, that is, a liquid or a gas phase.
 The information is provided in the form of a measurable physical signal that is correlated with the concentration of a certain chemical species (termed as analyte).
 Two main steps are involved in the functioning of a chemical sensor, namely, recognition and transduction.
 In the recognition step, analyte molecules interact selectively with receptor molecules or sites included in the structure of the recognition element of the sensor.
 Consequently, a characteristic physical parameter varies and this variation is reported by means of an integrated transducer that generates the output signal.

 A chemical sensor based on recognition material of biological nature is a biosensor.
 However, as synthetic biomimetic materials are going to substitute to some extent recognition biomaterials, a sharp distinction between a biosensor and a standard chemical sensor is superfluous.
 Typical biomimetic materials used in sensor development are molecularly imprinted polymers and aptamers.

+Chemical sensor array

 Biosensor

 In biomedicine and biotechnology, sensors which detect analytes thanks to a biological component, such as cells, protein, nucleic acid or biomimetic polymers, are called biosensors.

 Whereas a non-biological sensor, even organic (carbon chemistry), for biological analytes is referred to as sensor or nanosensor.
 This terminology applies for both in-vitro and in vivo applications.

 The encapsulation of the biological component in biosensors, presents a slightly different problem that ordinary sensors; this can either be done by means of a semipermeable barrier, such as a dialysis membrane or a hydrogel, or a 3D polymer matrix, which either physically constrains the sensing macromolecule or chemically constrains the macromolecule by bounding it to the scaffold.